syncfusion-content/xamarin-docs/Xamarin/SfListView/Swiping.md

  * When swiping in iOS, suddenly carousel swipe happened.
 To swipe ListViewItem, touch and hold the item for some fraction of seconds (0.25 - 0.5 seconds) and then swipe.
  * When swiping any Item, the SfListView handles the touch and swipe the ListViewItem.
  * After swiping on ListViewItem, SwipeView will load along with it.
 If you swipe SwipeView element, Carousel view is swiped.
 Or else swipe on ListViewItem, control handles touching and swiping the item as usual.
- * If you swipe header, footer or group header elements, Carousel view will swipe in Android platform.
+ * If you swipe header, footer, or group header elements, Carousel view will swipe in Android platform.
 But in UWP, first swipe on those elements will be handled by SfListView itself, because manipulation to parent cannot be passed immediately.
 The second swipe will be listened by CarouselView.

-## How To
+## How to

-### Reset the Swipe View Automatically
+### Reset the swipe view automatically

 Swiped item can be reset by defining the [SfListView.SwipeOffSet](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SwipeEndedEventArgs~SwipeOffset.html) argument of [SfListView.SwipeEnded](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SwipeEnded_EV.html) event to 0 when the swiping action is completed.

-To reset the swiped item, follow the code example.

 {% tabs %}
 {% highlight c# %}